 Mbed Studio has a list of build targets for all Mbed Enabled development boards (filtered to match your program's version of Mbed OS).
 In some cases, you may want to create a custom target.
 For example, you may:

-- Have a debug probe to a board that doesn't have an integrated interface chip.
+- Have a debug probe connected to a board that doesn't have an integrated interface chip.
 When you plug in a debug probe, Mbed Studio will need to know the target to build and debug for, so you need to specify it.

 - Use a debugger configuration that isn't the default for your board, such as one found in a CMSIS-Pack.
 The software debugger will need to know what pack and debug target to use.